dpineiden/async_multiprocessing/README.md

 # async_multiprocessing
-An python example with asyncio, multiprocessing.
+A python example with asyncio, multiprocessing.
 Running with many process in an executor

 Dependences
 ===========